jiotich/telont/README.md

-Simple python script to fully download an artist's works on wikiart.org
+Simple python script to fully download an artist's works on wikiart.org or invaluable.com.

 Usage: input artists name in the most common way, usually in the "FirstName LastName" format, ex: Claude Monet, Tarsila do Amaral, Vincent Van Gogh there are some exceptions such as Caravaggio.